Order-preserving Freiman isomorphisms: Indexed Energy

+Note that in the case that we have two consecutive sated sets, that is $j_{i+1} = j_i + 1$, we define $\cup_{k=1}^0 A_{j_i + k} = \emptyset$, and the inequality still holds.
+We can now bound the total number of elements in hungry sets (except for potential hungry sets before $j_1$ or after $j_m$) by taking the union as follows:

+We must also account for the hungry sets occurring before $j_1$.
+They contain at most $j_1 - 2$ elements.
+The hungry sets occurring after $j_m$ contain at most $\lceil \frac{n}{d} \rceil - j_m$ elements.
+Hence, the total number of elements in $A$ that appear in hungry sets is

-Thus, we have that $\delta n - \frac{n}{d} \ge \delta n / 2$ elements of $A$ are distributed over good intervals.
-Since each interval is of length $d$, then we must have that $k$, the number of good intervals, is at least
+Thus, we have at least $\delta n - \lceil \frac{n}{d} \rceil \ge \delta n / 4$ elements of $A$ are distributed over the intervals where the corresponding $X_j$ are sated.
+Since each interval is of length $d$, it contains at most $d$ elements of $A$.
+Then we must have that $m$, the number of sated sets, is at least